 - Your Code42 environment has not been configured correctly to map the user's username to their credentials with your SSO identity provider.

-To resolve this alert, correct the SSO attribute mapping settings on your master server:
+To resolve this alert, correct the SSO attribute mapping settings on your authority server:

 - Go to Settings > Security > Single Sign-On.

 - Confirm the username setting listed under Attribute Mapping.

 - If necessary, correct the username attribute mapping settings in your Code42 environment or identity provider.

 - Other name settings are used as labels, but the key attribute is the username.

 - Click Save.

 - Sign in as a test user to confirm the corrected settings.